 - Ensure all of your employees know the best practices regarding cybersecurity and are securing their work devices (and their personal devices, if they use them for work).
 Furthermore, you may wish you keep access to passwords, information, etc., to only those who would need to know.
 Fewer people knowing means fewer potential points of loss, and should a breach occur, you can track down the access point more efficiently and address it specifically.

-- It is, however, wise not to let these concerns make your business so closed off it cannot run properly.
+- It is, however, wise not to let these concerns make your business so closed off that it cannot run properly.
 There is an effective balance, and it will be different for each company.

 - Have a plan in the event of a cybersecurity breach.
 No matter how many preparations you might make, you might find a lapse in judgment or an exploit that was not covered.
 While all these best practices can minimize the chance of a breach happening at your business, there is always the possibility of something new coming out that no business could reasonably prepare for.
 Being able to control what happens after the fact can minimize damage and prevent wrong decisions from being made.